jayeeed/fb-gapi/README.md

-# Facebook Messenger Graph API Python SDK ( v22.0 )
+# Facebook Messenger Graph API Python Async SDK ( v22.0 )

 A lightweight Python SDK for sending messages (text and image attachments) using the Facebook Graph API along with the Facebook Messenger Send API.